 With sports marketing closely tied to seasonal sports and live events, it is important to consider the most effective time to post your content.
 For example:

-- Ride the wave of pre-game buzz by marketing leading up to an event.
+- Ride the wave of pre-game buzz using effective event marketing strategies.

 - Jump on opportunities to congratulate championship teams when everyone is watching.